-It might not be the typical way to celebrate the American national holiday dedicated to the leader of the Civil Rights movement, but for some sororities and fraternities in the Pacific Northwest, it's a long-running tradition.
+It might not be the typical way to celebrate the American national holiday dedicated to the leader of the civil rights movement, but for some sororities and fraternities in the Pacific Northwest, it's a long-running tradition.
 As an American who relocated to Toronto some time ago, I wanted to find out why so many of my brethren were coming up en masse to Whistler, a ski town known for playing host to celebrities and a disproportionate number of Australians.

-"You've got some people in the 19 to 20 range who can't drink legally in their own home states, so they come to Whistler and they can drink… We have extra officers on to keep an eye on that," Steve LeClair of Whistler RCMP told VICE.
+"You've got some people in the 19 to 20 range who can't drink legally in their own home states, so they come to Whistler and they can drink… We have extra officers on to keep an eye on that," Steve LeClair of Whistler RCMP told me.
 "Typically, we get some people who are intoxicated in public… We do sometimes have to house them in our cells overnight."

 In 2016, the RCMP was called 82 times during MLK weekend in Whistler, up from 71 times the previous year.
-One long-time resident of the town even raised concern publicly last year over the "uncomfortable" atmosphere of the American long weekend in Whistler.
+One longtime resident of the town even raised concern publicly last year over the "uncomfortable" atmosphere of the American long weekend in Whistler.

-Whistler residents sometimes lovingly refer to the town, which has a population of just under 10,000, as a "bubble."
+Whistler residents sometimes lovingly refer to the town, which has a population of just fewer than 10,000, as a "bubble."
 That nickname may seem innocent enough, but Whistler has a very special, intense brand of party culture that is part of its ecosystem—one that could make your liver quiver in fear once you figure out what you're getting yourself into.
 When I arrived in the ski town just before MLK weekend, some locals took me under their wings to show me what average weeknights are like for them.
 Within my first few hours, I witnessed an Australian snorting lines of cocaine, a girl attempting to squeeze period blood out of her vagina onto the floor of a kitchen as a party trick, and drunk people giving each other stick-and-poke tattoos of stars.